Water, drainage, and sewers; out of sight, but not out of mind

 When contemplating our business properties, attention tends to focus on the visible aspects, such as the architectural design or practical aspects such as access facilities or security.
 While services relating to water supply, drainage, and sewers, tend to be out of sight, it is important that they are not forgotten by commercial property owners.

 Business tenants expect clean water in the taps and rely on sewage and surface water being removed efficiently.
 This means effective and well-maintained drains and sewers running from your property all the way to a public sewer.’

 ‘Water, drainage and sewers carry their own obligations and restrictions.
-However, if you wish to develop and there are pipes and sewers on your land, it is not always easy to work out who owns them,’ says Sakshi Gupta, a Solicitor in the Commercial Property team.
+However, if you wish to develop and there are pipes and sewers on your land, it is not always easy to work out who owns them,’ says Michael Harrigan, a Trainee Solicitor in the Commercial Property team.
 ‘Your solicitor can help you get as much information as possible, so you can be clear about your responsibilities and comply with your obligations.
 If you are planning any works onsite or redevelopment, you will need to follow the right processes to ensure any new drains and sewers are built to the required standard and obtain the necessary approvals.’

 Who is responsible for drains and sewers?